 Below are the two-factor setup steps for Ring Doorbell from Wired.com.
 To enable two-factor authentication on your account, open the Ring app, tap the three-lined icon in the upper-left corner of the screen, and go to Account > Enhance Security > Two-factor Authorization > Turn on Two-factor.
 Then enter your password and the mobile number where you’ll receive the SMS messages with one-time login codes.
 Then enter the first test code and hit Continue.
 Keep in mind that you need to add two-factor individually to every “Shared” and “Guest User” account.

-Encryption – Use the device and installation company, which is well known and understand security requirements.
+Encryption – Use the device and installation company, which is well known and understands the Internet of Things (IoT) security requirements.
 Look for the reviews and speak with users known to you.
 Among other things is the use of encryption.
 The encryption makes it hard for hackers to attack.

 Old footage – Remove the old data files to reduce exposure in case of a breach.